 24 May Things You Collect While Traveling

-Seashells, foreign currency, maps, tickets, a hand-drawn picture of myself.
-As we travel, we collect all sorts of things; memories, experiences, souvenirs, stories.
-Littered throughout my house are small reminders of the people I’ve had the pleasure of meeting and the places I have been fortunate enough to explore.
-Many of them have slowly started to blend into the background, no longer demanding my attention or forcing me to relive a moment.
-There is one that I haven’t been able to tuck away in one of my many storage boxes.
-One ‘souvenir’ that I just can’t seem to forget.
+As we travel, we collect all sorts of things; maps, seashells, foreign currency, bus tickets.
+A rare mixture of souvenirs and stories.
+Littered throughout my house are small reminders of people I’ve had the pleasure of meeting along the way and places I’ve been fortunate enough to explore.
+Many of them have slowly started to blend into the background, gathering dust, and no longer demanding my attention.
+But, there is one thing I haven’t been able to tuck away.
+One ‘souvenir’ that never fades from my memory.

-My husband, Aaron, and I were on a walking food tour through Saigon, Vietnam.
-We visited a handful of street vendors and open-air restaurants to sample the local food.
-The tour lasted a few hours, guided us through a neighborhood lacking any other tourists, and introduced us to exotic foods we probably would never have tried.
-The whole experience has gradually started to fade into one long evening.
-Though, there are a few parts that managed to cement themselves in my memory.
+My husband, Aaron, and I joined a walking street-food tour through Saigon, Vietnam.
+We wandered between a handful of street vendors and open-air restaurants sampling the local food: Vietnamese pancakes, broken rice, spicy green papaya salad, baguettes stuffed with pate, cheese, and vegetables.
+The tour lasted a few hours, guided us through tucked-away neighborhoods lacking other tourists, and introduced us to a hearty spread of exotic fare we probably wouldn’t have known how to order on our own.
+Years later, the entire experience has started to fade into one long evening; the spring rolls and rice noodles gradually blending together.
+Though, there are a few distinct parts that cemented themselves deep in my memory.

-As we were getting ready to leave, she ran back up to us one last time.
-She gave us both giant hugs and handed me a small piece of paper.
-She had drawn a picture of me as a gift.
-I hugged her again and couldn’t help but get a little choked up.
-She was so sweet, and incredibly smart, her family sold coconuts for pennies, and their living room was also their kitchen and the public dining room.
-I remember hoping that she was happy, healthy, and that she had access to all of the things she needed.
-I tucked the picture in my journal, gave her tiny little hands a squeeze, and said goodbye.
+As we were getting ready to leave, she ran up to us one last time.
+She gave us both giant hugs and handed me a small piece of paper, a present.
+She had drawn a picture of me in pencil on ledger paper.
+I hugged her again, squeezing her tiny body close to me as I swallowed hard and tried my best to blink away a few tears.
+She carried a genuine sweetness that I’ve only encountered a few times in my life.
+She was incredibly smart and kind and caring.
+Her family sold coconuts for pennies and their living room was a public dining room.
+I remember hoping that she was happy, healthy, and that she had access to all the things she needed; wishing I could just ask her.
+I tucked the picture in my journal, gave her tiny little hands one last squeeze, and said a final goodbye.

 That picture not only reminds me of our food tour in Saigon, but it reminds me of the people in Vietnam.
-It reminds me why traveling is so important and how powerful it can be to see how the rest of the world lives.
-I often find myself staring at the picture, thinking about how sweet and shy she was… wondering if she remembers me.
+It reminds me that humans are kind and welcoming, that traveling is powerful and important because it exposes you to different parts of the world, to different practices and traditions.
+Placing cultural, scenic, culinary, and personal differences right next to each other in the same place, forcing you to recognize your own predispositions.
+Traveling introduces you to the lives of a young family selling coconuts and raising their daughter to change the life of a random tourist.
+I often find myself staring at the picture, thinking about how sweet and shy Hau was… wondering if she remembers me at all.